Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ---
-title: "Tutorial: Create and deploy a custom vision AI module"
+title: "Tutorial: Create and deploy a custom vision AI module using Azure Custom Vision service and Azure IoT Edge"
 permalink: /docs/Tutorial-HOL_Using_the_VisionSample/
 excerpt: "How to create and deploy a custom vision AI module to the Vision AI DevKit."
 variable: